ilanaliouchouche/Profitable-Path-Detection-in-Currency-Graphs/README.md

 # Profitable Path Detection in Currency Graph

 ## Project Description
-This project is designed to evaluate the performance of different algorithms for detecting profitable paths in currency graphs.By modeling a currency exchange graph, the project aims to identify arbitrage opportunities by maximizing profits through cycles in the graph.
+This project is designed to evaluate the performance of different algorithms for detecting profitable paths in currency graphs.
+By modeling a currency exchange graph, the project aims to identify arbitrage opportunities by maximizing profits through cycles in the graph.

 ## Project Structure
 - `src/optimal_paths.py`: the module containing each algorithm